Skip to main content

 System components & functions

-The DD Engine @ DD1000i consists of the following components:
+The DD1000i consists of the following components:

 • DD1000i - The physical device that is connected between the two networks that should exchange information.